-As of December 31, 2016 and 2015, derivative assets amounted to P148.6 million and P81.6 million, respectively.
-As of December 31, 2016 and 2015, derivative liabilities amounted to P32.6 million and P46.5 million, respectively (see Notes 7 and 27).
+As of December 31, 2017 and 2016, derivative assets amounted to P75.9 million and P148.6 million, respectively.
+As of December 31, 2017 and 2016, derivative liabilities amounted to P63.1 million and P32.6 million, respectively (see Notes 7 and 27).

-Impairment of AFS Equity Investments
+Impairment of AFS Unquoted Equity Investments

-The Bank treats AFS equity investments as impaired when there has been a significant or prolonged decline in the fair value below its cost or where other objective evidence of impairment exists.
+The Bank treats AFS unquoted equity investments as impaired when there has been a significant or prolonged decline in the fair value below its cost or where other objective evidence of impairment exists.
 The determination of what is 'significant' or 'prolonged' requires judgment.
 The Bank treats 'significant' generally as 20.0% or more of the original cost of investment and 'prolonged' as greater than twelve (12) months.
 In addition, the Bank evaluates other factors, including normal volatility in share price for quoted equities and the future cash flows and the discount factor for unquoted equities.

-As of December 31, 2016 and 2015, the carrying value of AFS equity investments amounted to P12.8 million to P12.7 million (see Note 7).
+As of December 31, 2017 and 2016, the carrying value of AFS unquoted equity investments amounted to P12.4 million (see Note 7).

-Credit Losses on Loans and Receivables
+Impairment Losses on Loans and Receivables

-The Bank reviews its impaired loans and receivables at least semi-annually to assess whether additional provision for credit losses should be recorded in the statements of income.
+The Bank reviews its impaired loans and receivables at least semi-annually to assess whether additional impairment losses should be recorded in the statements of income.
 In particular, judgment by management is required in the estimation of the amount and timing of future cash flows when determining the level of allowance required.
 Such estimates are based on assumptions about a number of factors and actual results may differ, resulting in future changes to the allowance.